 The Holy One has given us a chance to be partners of a sort.
 Our ways of speaking and being in the world can either be linked to our hearts and leading towards life-affirming choices.
 Or we can be apathetic, not actively engaged.
 As Sam and Pearl Oliner’s research shows this is an unfortunate and all too common path.
 Being a “bystander” can lead to a lack of caring that promotes violence and all the “isms” in our world.
 We are being asked in Nitzavim to listen to our hearts and to bind our mouths, our expression of self, to the true knowing of our core.
 Doing this reminds us that we are responsible and capable and that our actions and words have power.

 Learning to recognize the Hebrew words and to chant the trope was a completely terrifying and daunting experience at first.
 My fear of singing goes back to an Elementary school teacher who told me I couldn’t sing and put me in the “B” choir with one other kid.
 It was too awful and after a few classes full of her impatience and disdain, I gave up.
-I found my voice again while pregnant with Shira, determined to sing to my child.
+I found my voice again while pregnant with my daughter, determined to sing to my child.
 My voice has surprisingly undergone a transformation while learning to chant trope.
 With practice, perseverance and help I’ve felt the beauty and the music of the Divine’s teaching flow through me.
 It became possible to bind my heart to my mouth.
 By engaging with my tradition and working on my Bat Mitzvah I made a deep connection that carried through from my Lev to my mouth to you!